 Learn about default settings, in particular how to change the default font that is used in most “Normal” documents and learn how to use Format Painter to make formatting a breeze.

 Page Formatting: Learn about the various page setup options and how to change the default Page Settings for “Normal” documents.

 This section will show you how to make the page print sideways (landscape) or tall (portrait) – this is called Orientation and how to change your side and top and bottom margins (distance that text appears from the edge of the page).

-Microsoft Word Course 203 – Paragraph formatting
+Microsoft Word Training Course 203 – Paragraph Formatting

 Topics include understanding how the Enter key separates each paragraph and that a line with nothing in it except the enter character (also called carriage return) can contain paragraph formatting.
 You’ll learn how to select paragraphs to change their paragraph formatting (different from font formatting).